 These are all factors that might potentially affect trade area development in the future.

-The Science of Trade Area Analysis
+The Science of Trade Area Analysis and Site Selection

-The remarkable thing about the availability of location-based data today is that more precise thematic analysis and spatial statistics can be applied to trade area definition.
-Today’s geographic information systems are very capable of applying retail models, spatial regression, and map algebra that reduces multiple variables to those that are key to understanding which set defines the trade area most accurately.
+The remarkable thing about the availability of location-based data today is that more precise thematic analysis and spatial statistics can be applied to trade area definition and market analysis.
+Today’s geographic information systems are very capable of applying retail models, spatial regression, and map algebra that reduce multiple variables to those that are key to understanding which set defines the trade area most accurately.